 Any person who enters a property without the owner’s permission or who remains on a property after it has closed is a trespasser.
 A landowner’s duty to a trespasser is to avoid causing them injury willfully, wantonly, or through gross negligence.

 Many people enter a property for their own benefit such as door-to-door salesmen.
 These people are licensees in the eyes of the law and property owners must warn the licensees of all known hazards.

 Most premise liability or slip and fall injury cases involve people entering a property for the benefit of the property owner.
 Customers of a store are the most common example.
 These people are considered invitees of the property owner.
 Invitees are given the highest level of protection under the law.
 A business owner must protect invitees from any known dangerous conditions or dangerous conditions that could have been found with a reasonable inspection of the property.
 The property owner must remedy known dangerous conditions or warn their customers about them.
 A Pasadena slip and fall lawyer can help explain which type of rights a person may have if they were injured on somebody else’s private property.

 Demanding Proper Compensation Following an Injury

-Hold Negligent Landowners Responsible for their Failures with an Attorney
+Hold Negligent Landowners Responsible for their Failures with a Pasadena Slip and Fall Lawyer

 Navigating a personal injury claim like this can be complex.
 A Pasadena slip and fall attorney can work to establish your right to recover and to determine the value of your damages.
 In cases of clear liability and significant damages, insurance companies may offer a quick settlement that is less than your case’s true value.
 They may also try to convince you to give them a recorded statement, which is actually a recorded interview designed to deflect blame and liability from them to you.
 So, it is essential to avoid talking with insurance adjusters without a dedicated attorney at your side.
 Contact Haines Law today to learn more about your rights.